-Botox has quickly become the No. 1 non-surgical cosmetic treatment with more than 7 million treatments performed in the last year.
+Botox has quickly become the No. 1 non-surgical treatment with more than 7 million procedures performed last year.

-Despite the neurotoxin’s popularity, there are still misconceptions about this beauty treatment in the medical aesthetics industry.
+Despite the popularity of Botox, there are still misconceptions about this beauty treatment in the medical aesthetics industry.

-If you a nurse, physician or medical professional looking to earn your Botox certification, discover the truth behind 6 of the most common Botox myths during Botox training!
+If you a nurse, physician or medical professional looking to earn your Botox certification, discover the truth behind six of the most common Botox and cosmetic injectables myths!

 Common Botox Myths

 Botox Myth #2. — Botox is permanent.

-Although the effects of botulinum toxin last for a good amount of time, they are not permanent.
-Clients should have regular treatments if they want to make sure their dynamic wrinkles don’t reappear.
-You will learn during Botox training that this aesthetic treatment lasts between 3 to 6 months.
-This depends on factors such as facial anatomy, dosage and the area being treated.
+Although the effects of Botox injections last for a reasonable amount of time, they are not permanent.
+Clients should schedule regular treatments if they want to make sure their dynamic wrinkles don’t reappear.
+Botulinum toxin generally lasts between three to six months; however, this depends on factors such as facial anatomy, dosage and the area being treated.

 If a client stops Botox injections, the wrinkles will go back the way they were before the cosmetic treatment.
 The muscles will slowly lose the relaxing effect of the Botox, and they will resume the normal development of wrinkles with facial expressions and movement.

 Recently, many nurses and physicians have seen a significant increase in the number of millennials requesting Botox injections as a preventative treatment.
 Between 2011 and 2016, Botox use among millennials aged 19 to 34 increased by 87 percent!
 Many medical professionals believe millennials are seeking Botox to achieve the perfect selfie.
 Some believe that if a client waits until fine lines and wrinkles appear, it will be more difficult to smooth out their appearance.